 • Start slow and add intensity and resistance as you progress.

 • Work out at home if you want, or train in a gym if that’s what you like.

 • Hire a trainer if that’s what you need to get motivated.
 You only need a few sessions to have a training plan and good understanding of the different forms of training.

 • MOST IMPORTANTLY – Watch your diet and always consume less calories than you expend.
 Your weight loss success rests on your compliance to your diet.

-And that concludes this article.
-Adhere to the pointers here and you’ll see weight loss and your dream body in about 90 days.
+So there you have it.
+Adhere to the pointers here and you’ll see weight loss and your dream body in about 90 to 120 days.
 Don’t gasp at the time taken.
 The time will pass anyway.

 Cheers – John – your Active Ageing Mentor and Coach.

 P.S.
-Encourage a friend towards better health – like and share.
+Encourage your friends towards better health and fitness – like and share.
 Thanks.